Agoric/documentation/main/getting-started/README.md

 # Agoric Documentation Guide

-::: tip Out-of-date status
+::: tip Alpha status
-Zoe's master branch is currently an Alpha release candidate.
-The docs are in the process of being updated, and should be current with the release candidate in another few days.
-What you see here is out of date.
-We apologize for any inconvenience this may cause.
+The Agoric platform is at the alpha stage.
+It has not yet been formally tested or hardened.
+Do not use for production purposes.
 :::

 Agoric provides three main types of documentation, as well as links to